Proposed amendments to Rules and Regulations

 interactions with, and among, members).
 This will be done through a

 combination of e-mail and various discussion forums on the FA website.
-He

-also informed the members that whenever an important issue is brought up by
+also informed the members that whenever an important issue is brought

 a member, a sub-committee is formed to pursue that issue, with the